Knowledge Base

 To deploy your collection on a testnet, initiate the collection creation flow as usual.
 Select the type of collection you'd like to create:

-Testing on Goerli
+Testing on Sepolia

 Previewing your collection on testnet